Alston is located in an Area of Outstanding Natural Beauty and as

 Childrens’ play area and park at the top of Alston Town.

-Regular events – theatre, music, pantomimes and films at Alston Town Hall plus a monthly craft market also music, film and activities at nearby Garrigill village hall.
+Regular events – theatre, music, pantomimes and films at Alston Town Hall plus a seasonal craft market also music, film and activities at nearby Garrigill village hall.
 South Tyne Steam Railway in Alston runs events throughout the year as does Killhope Lead Mining Museum.

 Seasonal events at Tyne Willows green near the South Tyne river include Alston Agricultural Show, Alston Gala and Sheep Dog trials.
 Alston Craftworkers hold a pre-Christmas event and arts & crafts exhibitions take place in the church, Town Hall or local galleries.